dreamfactorysoftware/df-genie/README.markdown

 ### Prerequisites

-You need Bash in your system (it must be already in your Ubuntu).
+You need Bash in your system (it must be already in your Debian).
 Your license keys and Oracle drivers if you want to install it.
 If you do not have a license the sript will install open source version of DreamFactory.
-Also, you need root privileges and installed sudo in the system (it must be already in your Ubuntu by default).
+Also, you need root privileges(su).

 For connecting to Oracle DB you need to use drivers from Oracle.
 You can download it from official page Oracle:
 [Drivers](https://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) Download the basic and sdk instant client files: